• Skip to primary navigation

 • Add the butter and sugar to the bowl of a stand mixer fitted with a paddle attachment.

-• Whip the butter and sugar together on medium-high speed until smooth and creamy (about 2 minutes). *Scrape down the sides and up the bottom of the bowl with a rubber spatula as needed.
+• Whip the butter and sugar together at medium to high speed until smooth and creamy (about 2 minutes).

 • Add the egg whites to the butter mixture.